 I am glad you asked.
 Let me give you two reasons.

 Number 1: Above you read about how people with oily skin shouldn’t wash their face too much.
 No one wants to increase sebum production.
-But what if I told you that Aloe Vera has an awesome moisturizing effect on your skin without clogging the pores?
+But what if I told you that Aloe Vera has an awesome moisturizing effect on your skin?
+And it does that without clogging the pores?
 Also, it works against inflammation and small pimples.
 Both things oily skin tends to develop.

 Number 2: This mask is super easy to “make” and use.
-You definitely want to use 100% pure Aloe Vera gel* for this.
-(Or well, 99%, the gel staying fresh is also nice.)
-So either buy a good one or, even better, get a plant.
+You definitely want to use pure Aloe Vera gel for this.
+(You can buy some here.*) So either buy a good one or, even better, get a plant.
 This is how you get some gel out of your plant:

 Aren’t Howcast videos just the best?
 Anyways, back to our face mask.
 As I said, using it is extremely easy.
 No mixing, cooking or other forms of preparation required.
 Just distribute the gel over your freshly washed face and leave it on till it is completely dry.

-After washing it off, your skin will feel super soft and moisturized and won’t feel the need to overproduce on sebum for quite a while!
-(Doesn’t mean you should eat burger now though!)
+After washing it off, your skin will feel super soft and moisturized.
+And it won’t feel the need to overproduce on sebum for quite a while!

 So this is it.
 Tell me, have you tried this face mask yet?
 Did it work for you as well as for me?
 Or didn’t it do anything at all?
 I love hearing your experiences, so do leave me a comment!